XRPLF/rippled/test/README.md

 ## Basic usage.

-Documentation for running these tests can be found with the [_Ripple build instructions_][unit_testing].
+Documentation for installation of dependencies and running these tests can be found with the
+[_Ripple build instructions_][unit_testing].
 (Also for [_Windows_][windows_unit_testing],
 [_OS X_][osx_unit_testing],